bespon/bespon_website/docs/spec_overview.md

 ['First element', 'Second element']
 ```
 Everything within an inline list must have indentation greater than or equal
-to that of the line on which the list started.
+to that of the line on which the list starts.
 The only exception is if an
 inline list occurs within an inline collection type, in which case it inherits
 the indentation level of the parent collection, and everything within it must
 have indentation greater than or equal to that indentation level.
 While